Holi: History

-Legends
+Gods and goddesses

 Radha Krishna

 In the Braj region of India, where the Hindu deities Radha and Krishna grew up, the festival is celebrated until Rang Panchmi in commemoration of their divine love for each other.
 The festivities officially usher in spring, with Holi celebrated as a festival of love.
 Garga Samhita, a puranic work by Sage Garga was the first work of literature to mention the romantic description of Radha and Krishna playing Holi.

-There is also a popular symbolic legend behind the festival.
-In his youth, Krishna despaired whether the fair-skinned Radha would like him because of his dark skin colour.
-His mother Yashoda, tired of his desperation, asks him to approach Radha and ask her to colour his face in any colour she wanted.
-This Radha did, and Radha and Krishna became a couple.
+There is also a symbolic legend behind the festival.
+In his youth, Krishna despairs whether the fair-skinned Radha will like him because of his dark skin colour.
+His mother Yashoda, tires of his desperation and asks him to approach Radha and ask her to colour his face in any colour she wishes.
+This Radha does, and Radha and Krishna become a couple.
 Ever since, the playful colouring of Radha and Krishna's faces has been commemorated as Holi.

 Beyond India, these legends help to explain the significance of Holi (Phagwah), which is common in some Caribbean communities of Indian origin such as Guyana, Suriname, Trinidad and Tobago, and Jamaica.
 It is also celebrated with great fervour in Mauritius, Fiji, and South Africa.